sacredwings/fluent-ffmpeg-2.1.2/README.md

 #### flvtool2 or flvmeta

-If you intend to encode FLV videos, you must have either flvtool2 or flvmeta installed and in your `PATH` or fluent-ffmpeg-2.1.2 won't be able to produce streamable output files.
-If you set either the `FLVTOOL2_PATH` or `FLVMETA_PATH`, fluent-ffmpeg-2.1.2 will try to use it instead of searching in the `PATH`.
+If you intend to encode FLV videos, you must have either flvtool2 or flvmeta installed and in your `PATH` or fluent-ffmpeg-ver-2.1.2 won't be able to produce streamable output files.
+If you set either the `FLVTOOL2_PATH` or `FLVMETA_PATH`fluent-ffmpeg-ver-2.1.2 will try to use it instead of searching in the `PATH`.

 #### Setting binary paths manually